matthew-brett/dyneweb/research/cv.rst

 *********************

-Reviewer for NeuroImage, Human Brain Mapping, Journal of Cognitive Neuroscience, Neuroscience Letters, Clinical Neurophysiology, Journal of Neuroimaging, Frontiers in Neuroinformatics
+Reviewer for NeuroImage, Human Brain Mapping, Journal of Cognitive Neuroscience, Neuroscience Letters, Clinical Neurophysiology, Journal of Neuroimaging, the Journal of Clinical and Experimental Neuropsychology, Frontiers in Neuroinformatics, Computing in Science and Engineering.
+Member of the editorial board of *Frontiers in Brain Imaging Methods*.

 Supervisor of two PhD students
 ==============================